-These baked sesame chicken fingers are tossed in a sweet and tangy Asian-style honey, soy and sesame sauce and are served with oven-roasted fries and a creamy sesame dip.
+These baked sesame chicken fingers are tossed in a sweet and tangy Asian-style honey, soy and sesame sauce and are served with fries and a creamy sesame dip.
 A complete meal in 30 minutes with less guilt!

 Baked chicken is given an Asian makeover that kids and adults alike will love.
 They also happen to be super easy to make!
+When I want easy to eat chicken, I make cornflake chicken, air fryer chicken tenders or these baked sesame chicken fingers.

 How do you make baked sesame chicken?

-This meal was a win for my family – the kids loved that they could still have their chicken fingers and fries and I loved sticking to my New Year’s resolution to make good food choices that allow for fast and easy meal prep.
+This meal was a win for my family.
+The kids loved that they could still have their chicken fingers and fries and I loved sticking to my New Year’s resolution to make good food choices that allow for fast and easy meal prep.

 More easy chicken recipes